jcerda1994/Proyecto_final_1/README.md

 ### Multiple Linear Regression:

-finally we cretaed a subtable with the variables that we strongly beleive has positive correlation with the variable life expectancy, the table looks like follows:
+Finally we cretaed a subtable with the variables that we strongly beleive has positive correlation with the variable life expectancy, the table looks like follows:

 <img width="544" alt="Captura de Pantalla 2023-03-16 a la(s) 11 14 55" src="https://user-images.githubusercontent.com/72363865/225699559-68539341-7216-43a8-8d54-33059854ebd1.png">